FTC-23511/SolversLib-Docs/features/hardware/motors.md

 ## CRServo

-Th [CRServo](https://github.com/FTCLib/FTCLib/blob/v2.1.1/core/src/main/java/com/arcrobotics/ftclib/hardware/motors/CRServo.java) class is just a motor object intended to be used for a continuous rotation servo.
+The [CRServo](https://github.com/FTC-23511/SolversLib/blob/master/core/src/main/java/com/seattlesolvers/solverslib/hardware/motors/CRServo.java) class is just a motor object intended to be used for a continuous rotation servo.
 Its general purpose is to be used in SolversLib classes that require a `Motor` input.
 It works just like a regular motor, without any of the encoder stuff.

 ## MotorGroup